Skip to main content

 General Collection Guidelines

-The Communication Studies Liaison at WVU Libraries selects materials to support the research needs of Undergraduate, MA, and PhD students as well as research and teaching faculty.
+The collections strategist at WVU Libraries selects materials to support the research needs of Undergraduate, MA, and PhD students as well as research and teaching faculty.

 Communication Studies research at WVU focuses on communication theory and research and corporate and organizational communication.